 Once you have installed Node, open your terminal of choice and type in the following command to make sure node is properly installed

 With Node installed, you can get started with creating Progressive Web Applications (PWA) with Capacitor.

-In order to develop iOS applications using Capacitor, you will need three additional dependencies:
+In order to develop iOS applications using Capacitor, you will need four additional dependencies: